aristovinceselvanathan/TIPS/src/Assignment8/Readme.md

 performance application- We'll learn how to detect, diagnose, and resolve memory issues in a C# codebase.
-We'll also discuss best practices for memory management and use tools for memory profiling.Upon completing this assignment, you'll have a deeper understanding of how to optimize the pertbrmance of your C# applications by managing memory more effectively<br>
+We'll also discuss best practices for memory management and use tools for memory profiling.Upon completing this assignment, you'll have a deeper understanding of how to optimize the performance of your C# applications by managing memory more effectively<br>

 ## Task 1: Detecting and Diagnosing Memory Issues